 Cannula - Oxygen delivery device.
 It is worn by placing the oxygen prongs up the nose, running the tubing along the cheeks, behind the ears, and then is tightened under the chin.

-Cannula should be changed weekly.
+Cannula should be according to schedule on page 42.

 Extension Tubing - Straight, colored hoses of various lengths to assist patient with movement throughout the home and while on oxygen tanks.
 Extension tubing is universal and may be used with all Concentrators, Portable tanks, Liquid Base and Portable systems.
-Tubing should be changed every other week.
+Tubing should be according to schedule on page 42.